 When a student has continually exhibited behavior of concern (consistent failure to abide by classroom rules, violation(s) of the Statement of Community, etc.) to the administration, the Dean of Students, in consultation with the Upper School Director, may place a student on Social Probation.
 Upon being placed on Social Probation, the student will be monitored closely by the faculty and the Dean of Students.
 On a continual basis, to be determined by the Dean of Students, the student will be evaluated by their teachers and the Dean of Students on issues such as accountability, respect, honorability, and conduct.
+A Social Probation Improvement Contract will be written and signed.
 The length of Social Probation will be determined by the Dean of Students in consultation with Upper School Director.
 Social Probation may limit a student's privilege to attend school-sponsored events such as dances, prom, sporting events, and other related activities.
 At the discretion of the Dean of Students, in consultation with the Upper School Director, Social Probation may extend into the summer and the next school year.
-A student placed on social probation and who continues to violate the Honor Code and/or standard of acceptable behavior, may be sent before the Review Board (please see this section below) and/or have their contract held until the academic year is completed.
+A student placed on social probation and who continues to violate the Honor Code and/or Social Probation Improvement Contract, may be sent before the Review Board (please see this section below) and/or have their contract held until the academic year is completed.
 At this time, the School will determine whether or not to extend a contract for the upcoming school year.